 The best way to ensure that carbon compensation does not affect communities negatively is by doing the research.
 Source for example carbon credits from reputable project developers with projects certified by robust, best practice standards.

 World Expeditions Travel Group purchases carbon credits from leading sustainability solutions provider and project developer, South Pole.
 All of South Pole’s climate protection projects are certified under robust certification standards like the Gold Standard and VCS.
 Besides, community engagement is a key step in the project development process.
 First of all, projects must be approved by local stakeholders in both the development and implementation phases.
 On top of that, community consultation is performed on an ongoing basis throughout monitoring and verification cycles.
 Not only do these projects reduce emissions, they also create real, positive co-benefits for the local communities in which they operate.

 So, while we agree that carbon compensation is not the solution to climate change, it is an important step in the right direction.
 It’s a step that we can take right now to drive finance into climate protection projects and help bridge the gap between today and a low-carbon future.

 When you travel with World Expeditions you can do so with the knowledge that we have calculated the emissions produced by your land arrangements.
 And this does not come at an additional cost to our travellers.

 For every kilogram of carbon produced, we invest money on your behalf into projects that reduce or remove carbon elsewhere.

-We compensate for the carbon footprint associated with all trips offered by World Expeditions (including our other specialist brands, World Youth Adventures, Australian Walking Holidays, Tasmanian Expeditions, Great Canadian Trails and Adventure South).
+We compensate for the carbon footprint associated with all trips offered by World Expeditions (including our other specialist brands, World Expeditions Schools, Australian Walking Holidays, Tasmanian Expeditions, Great Canadian Trails and Adventure South).